Die transitorischen Störungen des Selbstbewusstseins: Content

-The book comprises seven chapter, each devoted to a different altered state of consciousness and its sub-categories.
+The book comprises seven chapters, each devoted to a different altered state of consciousness and its sub-categories.
 At the beginning of each chapter, Krafft-Ebing defines each of those states and evaluates how they are related to each other.
-To underline his conclusions in regard to the clinical-forensic context, he presents several case histories that he calls "Beobachtungen" (English: Observations) at the end of each chapter.
+To underline his conclusions regarding the clinical-forensic context, he presents several case histories that he calls "Beobachtungen" (English: Observations) at the end of each chapter.